woss/ipwb/README.rst

 Peer-To-Peer Permanence of Web Archives
 ---------------------------------------

-Extract payload and HTTP headers from WARCs, push to IPFS, index to CDXJ and replay WARCs from IPFS.
+Extract payload and HTTP headers from WARCs, pushes to IPFS, indexes to CDXJ with IPFS hashes, and replay WARCs from IPFS using pywb.

 Two main components exist in the protype: